SerralaSolutions/serralasolutions.github.io/documents/amountSchemes.md

 # Amount Schemes

 In some cases, for a bill, you might want to give the customer a choice of which amount they will be paying.
-We support two options for this.
+We support three options for this.
 List amounts give the user the option to select the amount from a dropdown of predetermined options.
 Open amounts give the user the option to enter the amount themselves, with optional lower and upper bounds.
+Multiselect gives the user the option to select which invoices they would like to pay.

 ## List amounts